ardeshir/docs/SubTask_solve_run_parallel.md

 ```

 #### Explanation:

-Solver Functions: Replace solve_task with your actual solve logic.
-This function represents the task that needs to be performed concurrently.
-Extract Sub-tasks: Modify the run_parallel_solves function to extract the sub-tasks from the data.
-Here,
+Extract Sub-tasks data: Modify the run_parallel_solves function to extract the sub-tasks from the data.
-it's assumed that data['tasks'] contains the sub-tasks.
+Here, it's assumed that data['tasks'] contains the sub-tasks.
 Adjust this according to your actual data structure.
-Concurrent Execution: Use ThreadPoolExecutor to run the
+Concurrent Execution of sub tasks, from data['tasks']